m4gshm/spring-boot-components-visualizer/README.md

 # Spring Boot components visualizer (under construction)

-A tool to visualize external and internal connections of a Sprint Boot application.
+A tool for visualizing components, interfaces, and their relations in a Spring Boot application.

 By default, generates a PlantUML schema with Spring components, relations and interfaces like mvc controllers, websocket services, jms